AmrElsersy/Stereo-3D-Detection/README.md

 #### OPTIONS:

 - Choose a mode:
-   - Regular mood, Add no option -> You can navigate between images by pressing any key, and to exit press ESC
+   - Regular mode, Add no option -> You can navigate between images by pressing any key, and to exit press ESC
    - To evaluate the pipeline, Add `--evaluate`
    - To generate a video, Be sure that you have adjusted the path in [`demo.py`](https://github.com/AmrElsersy/Stereo-3D-Detection/blob/aeb7f0b0b15da3ed7534f3b7346aa01011a71950/demo.py#L115), Then add `--generate_video`
       - To generate the video with bev view, Add `--with_bev`